 However, you might wonder if heating up regular milk in the microwave is safe for your baby.
-Unfortunately, pediatricians don’t recommend using the microwave at all for any kind of milk or food that will end up in your baby’s tummy.
+Unfortunately, pediatricians don’t recommend using the microwave at all for any milk or food that will end up in your baby’s tummy.

-The reasons are the same as those that should stop you from using the microwave for breastmilk.
+- The reasons are the same as those that should stop you from using the microwave for breastmilk.
 But, some parents choose to use the microwave for heating up cow milk or other types of baby food, and the opinions are split.

-If, when it comes to breastmilk, the microwave is a definite “no“, for other types of milk, it will be up to each parent and the risks they consider to take.
+- If, when it comes to breastmilk, the microwave is a definite “no“, for other types of milk, it will be up to each parent and the risks they consider to take.

-But you should always remember that the microwave will take away the nutrients in all types of milk and food.
+- But you should always remember that the microwave will take away the nutrients in all types of milk and food.
 It will also give hot spots, and you are safer if you avoid this for your baby’s sake!

-When it comes to bacteria, the concerns are less for cow milk or another type of milk, compared to breastmilk.
+- When it comes to bacteria, the concerns are less for cow milk or another type of milk, compared to breastmilk.
 So, the microwave will not increase the bacteria in the milk as much because cow milk has a higher resistance than breastmilk to bacteria.
 But the other concerns remain the same.

-One of the best options is to let it thaw in the refrigerator overnight.
+- One of the best options is to let it thaw in the refrigerator overnight.
 This technique saves the fat nutrients of the milk.

-The last option is to use the best bottle warmer for frozen breast milk.
+- The last option is to use the best bottle warmer for frozen breast milk.